cloudmesh-community/fa18-523-84/additional_class_notes.md

 ToDo / Assignments
  - [ ] Work on technology summary assignments
- - [ ] Find a partner to review article / page submissions
- - [ ] Reveiw main project
+ - [ ] Start work on the paper - Einstein Analytics
- - [ ] Find a potential partner for the main project
+ - [ ] Get materials for the project

 **Notes for technology summaries**